zSnout/v8/src/content/ithkuil/98-corrections.md

 3. Recolored the phrase "birds exists" in **@cx They say a ¹group of dissimilar, fused birds exists⁰** to **@⁰grey**, since it's not part of the Configuration.
+4. Changed the translation of "troop" from **@⁰oţkha²r¹z⁰a** to **@oţkha²l¹z⁰a**, since each soldier in a troop can typically do the same actions as most other soldiers.
+5. Put back most of the C<sub>A</sub> — Configuration chapter, which has been missing for a while.

 </div>